View EVELYN KROEPIL's Obituary on post-gazette.com and share memories

 KROEPIL EVELYN M. (WINTERMANTEL)

-Age 93, of Sewickley, PA, passed away on Sunday, November 3, 2019.
-Born July 20, 1926, in Aleppo Twp., she was the daughter of the late Valentine and Philomena Wintermantel.
-In addition to her parents, she was preceded in death by her husband of 64 years, John G. Kroepil; and eight brothers and sisters.
-She is survived by her children, Cynthia Kroepil of Cranberry Twp. and Timothy (Christine) Kroepil of Coraopolis; her grandchildren, Nicholas Wahlen, Charlie and Avery Kroepil; and her sister-in-law, Edith McManus.
-Friends will be received in the RICHARD D. COLE FUNERAL HOME, INC., 328 Beaver Street, Sewickley, PA 15143 on Tuesday, November 5, 2019, from 2-4 and 6-8 p.m. where a Blessing Service will be celebrated on Wednesday at 11 a.m.
-The family asks that memorial donations be made to Masonic Village of Sewickley, 1000 Masonic Drive, Sewickley, PA 15143.
+Age 93, of Sewickley, PA passed away on Sunday, November 3, 2019.
+Born July 20, 1926 in Aleppo Twp., she was the daughter of the late Christian and Philomena Wintermantel.
+In addition to her parents, she was preceded in death by her husband of 64 years, John G. Kroepil, and eight brothers and sisters.
+She is survived by her children; Cynthia Kroepil of Cranberry Twp. and Timothy Cynthia) Kroepil of Coraopolis, PA.
+Her sister-in-law, Edith McManus; her grandchildren, Amanda (Michael) Wahlen and Adam (Melanie) Kroepil, and her great-grandchildren, Nicholas Wahlen, Charlie and Avery Kroepil.
+Friends were received at THE RICHARD D. CILE FUNERAL HOME, INC., 328 Beaver Street Sewickley, PA 15143 on Tuesday, November 5, 2019 from 2-4 and 6-8 p.m. where a Blessing Service was held on Wednesday, November 6, 2019 at 11 a.m. interment followed in Pinewood Cemetery in Cranberry.